Decarbonization of financial markets: a mean-field game approach: Examples and illustrations

 \section{Examples and illustrations}

 Let $B^0$ be a $2$-dimensional Brownian motions with components $(B^{0,1},B^{0,2})$.
-We assume that the process $(c_t)$ describing the emission efficacy of production is constant in time for each firm, $c_t = C$, and that the process $(\alpha_t)$ describing the emission penalty is the same for all firms (and $\mathbb F^0$-measurable).
+We assume that the process $(e_t)$ describing the emission efficacy of production is constant in time for each firm, $e_t = E$, and that the process $(\alpha_t)$ describing the emission penalty is the same for all firms (and $\mathbb F^0$-measurable), and that the cost function is quadratic: $c(x) = \frac{x^2}{2}$.
 Although the emission efficacy is constant in time, the emission schedules of firms can still vary stochastically, in response to changes in the emission penalty $\alpha_t$ and the financial value of emissions, as explained in Remark \ref{emission.rem}.

-The differences between firms appear only due to different firm values and different values of the emission efficacy $C$.
-We model the differences in initial firm values and emission efficacies by introducing $\mathcal F_0$-measurable random variables $V$ and $C$, which describe the distribution of these quantities.
-For green, carbon-efficient firms, $C$ is large, while for brown firms, $C$ is small.
+The differences between firms appear only due to different firm values and different values of the emission efficacy $E$.
+We model the differences in initial firm values and emission efficacies by introducing $\mathcal F_0$-measurable random variables $V$ and $E$, which describe the distribution of these quantities.
+For green, carbon-efficient firms, $E$ is large, while for brown firms, $E$ is small.
 The emission penalty $(\alpha_t)$ is a stochastic process defined by

 where $\gamma \in \mathbb R$ is a constant, which measures the uncertainty associated to future emission penalty, in other words $\gamma$ is a climate transition risk parameter.
-To simplify notation and without loss of generality (by normalizing the emission efficacy $C$) we have assumed here that $\alpha_0 = 1$.
+To simplify notation and without loss of generality (by normalizing the emission efficacy $E$) we have assumed here that $\alpha_0 = 1$.
 Thus, under the real-world probability the emission penalty is a martingale, and has constant expectation.
 This process models the evolution of the environment in which all firms operate including carbon taxes, consumer preferences, etc.

 The density of the change of measure of the green investor is defined by

 where $\lambda \in \mathbb R$ is a constant.
 Under the probability measure of the green investor, $B^{0,g}_t = B^{0,2}_t - \lambda t$ is a Brownian motion and